Living in Community

 - To ensure the room is vacant during fire drills.

 - To provide for the health and safety of all residents (includes inspections).

 - To turn off stereos, radios, alarm clocks, and other items which are bothersome to others.

 - To investigate, when reasonable cause exists, possible violations of university regulations.

-All room searches by Student Affairs personnel must be approved by at least one of the following: the dean of students, the associate dean of students, the associate dean of student services, the director of Residence Life, or their designate, except in the case of an immediate and clear emergency involving danger to safety and health.
+All room searches by Student Affairs personnel must be approved by at least one of the following: the dean of students, the associate dean of students, the director of Residence Life, or their designate, except in the case of an immediate and clear emergency involving danger to safety and health.
 There are two basic situations which precipitate room search: 1) A clear indication that the established code of student conduct or health and safety regulations are being violated; or 2) emergency situation occurs which make it necessary for a staff member to search a room for a particular item, such as a discarded prescription bottle or a telephone number or address.

 If a staff member should enter a room and notice in plain sight evidence of a violation of university policy, federal, state, or local law, he/she may take that evidence and refer the incident to the university or civil authorities.